karlomijoc23/MK-proptech/docs/deployment.md

 ## 1. Prerequisites

 - GitHub repository with latest changes pushed.
-- MongoDB Atlas project (or compatible managed MongoDB) with a dedicated database user.
+- MariaDB database (managed or self-hosted) reachable from Render, with a dedicated user.
 - Production values for secrets (AUTH_SECRET, API tokens, SMTP creds, etc.).

 ## 2. Backend on Render